How Many Tie Down Straps Do I Need to Secure My Cargo?

 For more information, refer to the FMCSA's cargo securement rules and ensure you're always in compliance.

-Types of Cargo and Special Considerations
+Types of Cargo and Special Considerations for Tie Downs

 Different types of cargo may require specific tying techniques and strap types.
 Here are a few examples:

-- General Cargo: for most general cargo, the above rules apply.
+- General Cargo: For most general cargo, the above rules apply.
 Ensure straps are placed evenly to distribute the pressure.

 - Heavy Equipment: Use additional straps and possibly chains.
 Equipment should be secured at four points if possible.